kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 UserKeyPairGeneration is a DAO that will generate a new key pair entry for any new user being put into the DAO as well as any existing users who may not have a key pair.
 By default the UserKeyPairGenerationDAO will generate a 4096 bit RSA key pair.
 This key pair is then stored in the KeyPairDAO where the private key will be encrypted before being stored.

 ### Usage

+UserKeyPairGeneration extends ProxyDAO; a delegate is required.
+Optionally, the algorithm and key size may be specified.

 ```
 // set up delegate